dikshantrajput/supabase-multi-tenancy/readme.md

 ---

-For more detailed information on RLS policies, functions, and specific implementation details, please refer to the project documentation.
+For more detailed information on RLS policies, functions, and specific implementation details, please refer to this [guide](docs/rls.md).